THE HISTORY OF

 Methodism did not form a separate denomination in England until after John Wesley's death in 1795.
 Other houses in Devizes were certified for worship in 1802 and 1807 and in 1818 a chapel was built in New Park Street.
 This had the capacity for 316 and was certified and opened in 1819.
 This was used until 1898 when the Methodist Chapel (the present red brick chapel, now St Andrew’s) in Long Street was opened.
 The earlier chapel was later taken over by the Salvation Army and had been demolished by 1972.
 The new chapel was successful and the congregation prospered.

 Two early religious meetings were said to be Congregationalist.
-That at John Freme's house, registered in 1669 which became Baptist and by 1672 a meeting at Edward Hope's house with Obadiah Wills as minister.
+The meeting at John Freme's house, registered in 1669, became Baptist and by 1672 a meeting at Edward Hope's house with Obadiah Wills as minister.
 From 1763 a group of churchmen in the town were receiving teaching from Richard Baddeley, rector of Hilperton.
 In 1771 they were taught by Rowland Hill who came to Devizes twice and in that year they came together as a congregation and certified a meeting house.

 In 1776 the nucleus of a chapel was built in Northgate Street and called St Mary's Chapel as it was in St Mary's Parish.
 It was assigned to Calvinist Methodist worship but could have a minister of any denomination.
 In its earlier years the chapel was served voluntarily by the Revd Robert Sloper.
 From 1818 The Revd Richard Elliott was the first settled Minister.